nsenecal/Reeves/README.md

 Windows: Wrapped using pyinstaller

 # Testing
-YOU MUST HAVE VLC x86 IN YOUR SYSTEM'S PATH FOR THE SCRIPT TO RUN.
+**YOU MUST HAVE VLC x64 IN YOUR SYSTEM'S PATH FOR THE SCRIPT TO RUN.**

 -Download and extract source files to local directory